|(a) Level I (Basic Care). The Level I maternal designated

 and nurse practitioners who provide care for maternal patients:

-(A) shall operate under guidelines reviewed and approved
+(A) must operate under guidelines reviewed and approved

 by the MMD; and

-(B) shall have a formal arrangement with a physician
+(B) must have a formal arrangement with a physician

-with obstetrics training and/or experience, and with maternal privileges
+with obstetrics training or experience, and with maternal privileges

 (i) provide back-up and consultation;